themis-forums/eunomia/README.md

 ### Usage
-Download and enter the library, ensure `dune` is installed, then, in the folder, run:
+Download, ensure `dune` is installed, then, in the folder, run:
 ```
 dune exec main [FLAGS]
 ```